bymayo/craft-commerce-widgets/README.md

 ## Widgets Included

-- *Cart Abandonment*
-Keep track of how many carts have completed / been abandoned.
+- **Cart Abandonment** - Keep track of how many carts have been abandoned, and how much revenue you missed.
+Compare this also to how many carts completed

-- Goals (Monthly, Weekly & Yearly)
-- Top Customers
-- Total Revenue & Orders
-- Recent Products
+- **Goals** - Set (Multiple) weekly, monthly or yearly revenue / order targets, and see how well your doing.
+- **Top Customers** - See who's your top customers, based on # revenue or # orders.
+- **Total Revenue & Orders** - Overview of day, week, month, year and all time revenue and order totals.
+- **Recent Products** - See what products were recently added to your store.

 ## Roadmap